 While we were only in Kyoto for 2 days we really wanted to make sure we saw the best of what Kyoto had to offer.
 We went to Nijo Castle and on a food tour and so we saw that a great place to explore was Nishiki Market.
 We went to the market and had a look around before going on the Ninja Food Tour Kyoto.
 On the tour, we tried different foods and learnt a lot about how each region makes Japanese food their own.
-Check out our Nishiki market what to eat guide to help you find new and traditional foods in Kyoto.
+Check out our Nishiki market food guide to help you find new and traditional foods in Kyoto.

 About Nishiki Market